Select Page

 2. Zone Picking

-How It Works: Zone picking divides the warehouse into specific zones, with each picker assigned to handle all items in their zone for multiple orders.
-This approach minimizes travel time across the warehouse and also allows for workers to become highly specialized within their zones.
+How it works: Zone picking divides the warehouse into specific zones, with each picker assigned to handle all items in their zone for multiple orders.
+This approach minimises travel time across the warehouse and also allows for workers to become highly specialised within their zones.

 Benefits